WorldMaker/butterfloat/docs/state.md

 `useEffect`, except it takes an Observable as first parameter.

-As with `butterfly`, `bindEffect` is again much simpler than its React counter-part.
+As with `butterfly`, `bindEffect` is again much simpler than its React counterpart.
 In this case it is mostly a fun way to spell `subscribe` to an Observable, but it does a few scheduling things and manages the Subscription lifetime (cleaning up on Component shutdown, for instance) for you.